Lullabot/amp-library/README.md

 - Currently the AMP PHP Library is used by the [Drupal AMP Module](https://www.drupal.org/project/amp) to report issues with user entered, arbitrary HTML (originating from Rich Text Editors) and converting the HTML to AMPized HTML (as much as possible)
 - The AMP PHP Library command line validator can be used for experimentation and to do HTML to AMP HTML conversion of HTML files.
 While the [canonical validator](https://github.com/ampproject/amphtml/tree/master/validator) only validates, our library tries to make corrections too.
 As noted above, our validator is a subset of the canonical validator but already covers a lot of cases
 - The AMP PHP Library can be used in any other PHP project to "convert" HTML to AMP HTML and report validation issues.
-It does not have any non-PHP dependencies and will work in PHP 5.5+
+It does not have any non-PHP dependencies and will work in PHP 5.5 and higher

 ### Setup